-Combine these two and you will see, hear or read plenty of comments from protesters who are rallying against the government, but almost no comments from those organising pro-government rallies elsewhere in the same city.
+Combine these two, and you will see, hear or read plenty of comments from protesters who are rallying against the government, but almost no comments from those organising pro-government rallies elsewhere in the same city.
 I have lost count to the number of times I’ve seen this pattern occurring – especially in portrayals of non-western countries.

-This portrayal of a ‘hostile country’ is effectively demonising the leadership of that country and in turn, demonising it’s people.
+This portrayal of a ‘hostile country’ is effectively demonising the leadership of that country and in turn, demonising its people.
 I remember once visiting a certain Middle East country that is accused of supporting terrorism, and on more than one occasion, people would approach me to say ‘Please tell the world we are not terrorists.’
-In another Middle East country subjected to negative criticism in western media a young man walked up to me and questioned in a quiet voice ‘Why does the world hate us so much?’
-These messages were not orchestrated by some government official watching my every move, these were genuine concerns from citizens of these countries.
+In another Middle East country subjected to negative criticism in western media, a young man walked up to me and questioned in a quiet voice ‘Why does the world hate us so much?’
+These messages were not orchestrated by some government official watching my every move, and these were genuine concerns from citizens of these countries.

 Watch a news report of sub-Saharan Africa – and you can almost always guess what will be shown; if it isn’t wildlife, then it must be political instability, armed conflict or poverty.

-Let’s take this further – watch a report from an international news outlet of a sub-Saharan African city – and the reporter will almost always stand on a dirt street with ramshackled buildings behind them.
-Now let’s take the example of a local news station in sub-Saharan Africa reporting on its own city – and the reporter will usually stand in front of a modern government building, a bitumen road, or something similar.
+Let’s take this further – watch a report from an international news outlet of a sub-Saharan African city – and the reporter will almost always stand on a dirt street with ramshackle buildings behind them.
+Now let’s take the example of a local news station in sub-Saharan Africa reporting on its city – and the reporter will usually stand in front of a modern government building, a bitumen road, or something similar.
 They too will sometimes stand on a dirt road but only if the report directly relates to the scene.
-The difference with international media is that will almost always stand in front of scene that creates a poor impression regardless of the story.
+The difference with international media is that it will almost always stand in front of a scene that creates a poor impression regardless of the story.

-This perception is perpetuated by the rise of voluntourism (or volunteer tourism), and is detailed further on another page on this site.
+This perception is perpetuated by the rise of voluntourism (or volunteer tourism) and is detailed further on another page on this site.
 Look through the voluntourism options that a company offers – how many of these occur in non-white countries – it is most likely to be all.
 People who participate in voluntourism are almost always a white person coming to a non-white country to provide their ‘help’ that is supposedly needed.
-This practice is actually resented by many in these countries for it further perpetuates the idea that people of colour need to be helped by white people.
+This practice is resented by many in these countries for it further perpetuates the idea that people of colour need to be helped by white people.
 How many people of colour do you see heading to non-white countries to help out on some volunteer project?
 Even if you can find them, it is a disproportionately small minority when compared to the usual demographic of travellers.Read more: Beware of Voluntourism

 There is a habit of people to judge other countries by the values they hold.
 However, values differ across cultures and to impose our value system onto different countries leads to a lot of misunderstanding.

 Never, ever rely on the media to determine whether a country is safe to visit.
-I have visited numerous countries that are deemed to be ‘dangerous’ – such as Afghanistan, Somaliland, Yemen, and North Korea and I have never had any safety issues in any of these countries.
+I have visited numerous countries that are deemed to be ‘dangerous’ – such as Afghanistan, Somaliland, Yemen, and North Korea, and I have never had any safety issues in any of these countries.
 It’s the lack of common sense that most often puts travellers in peril.
 People sometimes ask me ‘Why do you travel to dangerous places?’ and my response is ‘I don’t travel to dangerous places, I travel to places that are wrongly perceived as dangerous.’
 This is an important distinction.

 If you want to portray a destination as dangerous, only show images and speak with frightened, angry, sad or desperate people – this is how large sections of international media operates.
-I was overwhelmed by laughter, smiles and warmth during my visit to Afghanistan (with just one example shown in the photo below) – the totally opposite perception of the country as portrayed in international media.
+I was overwhelmed by laughter, smiles and warmth during my visit to Afghanistan (with just one example shown in the photo below) – the opposite perception of the country as portrayed in international media.
 When was the last time you saw an image of an Afghan smiling or laughing on international media?
 To state again, never, ever rely on the media to determine whether a country is safe to visit.

 The issue about the safety or otherwise of a destination is explored in greater detail elsewhere on this site, and this can be found by following the link below:Read more: Is Travel Safe?